Nahvine/Dolia_AI/README.md

 - **Contextual Understanding**: Maintain awareness of the current task context
 - **Error Recovery**: Try alternative approaches when initial attempts fail
 - **Continuous Learning**: Improve performance over time through experience

+## Known Issues

+As a beta release, DoliaAI may encounter the following issues:

+- **Screen Recognition Limitations**: May not correctly identify all UI elements in certain applications
+- **Timing Sensitivity**: Some actions may fail due to system response time variations
+- **API Rate Limits**: Gemini API has usage limits that may affect performance
+- **Application Compatibility**: Some applications may not respond as expected to automated controls
+- **Resource Usage**: High CPU/GPU usage during continuous screen analysis

+We're actively working to address these issues in future updates.

 ## Installation